LNLugo/enterprise-ai-reference-architecture/README.md

 ### 👋 About Me

 15+ years architecting cloud-native platforms and leading enterprise modernization.
-I write deep technical content on AI Agents, RAG, MCP, LLMs, and Azure Cloud—sharing what I learn with the developer community.
-Principal Engineer and Azure Developer Expert (ADE).
-I lead large-scale cloud transformation and enterprise modernization, specializing in re-platforming legacy systems and designing resilient, cloud-native architectures on Azure Cloud Platform (GCP).
-I also write technical content on AI Agents and Azure Cloud, sharing what I learn with the developer community.
+I write deep technical content on AI Agents, RAG, MCP, LLMs, and Azure Cloud.
+I lead large-scale cloud transformation and enterprise modernization, specializing in re-platforming legacy systems and designing resilient, cloud-native architectures on Azure Cloud Platform & AWS.
+I also write technical content on AI Agents and Azure Cloud, sharing what I learn with the community.

 <p align="left">
   <a href="https://x.com/Lugo">